liz3/dv/README.md

 This is a full list and explanation of the available types that can be put on a **FIELD** of a model.

 Before we go over this, most properties can be passed a value or a function which dv will invoke during mapping of the file.
-that function is **not** awaited, it needs to be syncronized, further it can have two arguments:
+that function is **not** awaited, it needs to be syncronize, further it can have two arguments:

 1. `stream`: This is the instance of the stream for use by the function, **careful** as using stream functions like resetBuffer/skip/mark/rewindToMark can break the expected flow of the model through the file.